Lithium Batteries FAQ

 LiFePO4 batteries operate a little differently but an appropriate charge is also best for maximum battery life.
 Generally speaking, a constant current (only really restricted by the charger output) will flow until the battery reaches 90-95% of its state of charge (SOC).
 Once that point is reached, the current will reduce, while the voltage will do the opposite, rising to a cut off voltage of a theoretical 16.8V (but, in reality, is usually around 14.6V).

-We recommend using BMPRO battery chargers with lithium charging profile for BMPRO Sentry batteries.
+We recommend using BMPRO battery chargers with lithium charging profile for BMPRO Invicta batteries.

 Like this Post?
 Share it!